 Scleroglucan recovery from culture broth typically involves first separating cells, and then precipitating scleroglucan from the supernatant.
-Removing the cells first allows precise quantification more $scleroglucan^{[2,5,16,18,19,25\text{-}28]}.$ In addition, health-care related applications of scleroglucan would require a cell-free form of the $gum^{[9,12,14,15]}$.
-However, other applications (eg petroleum recovery) may not require separation of cells, hence reducing recovery costs^[3].
+Removing the cells precise first allows quantification а more of scleroglucan^[2,5,16,18,19,25-28].
+In addition, health-care related applications of scleroglucan would require a cell-free form of the $gum^{[9,12,14,15]}$.
+However, other applications (eg petroleum recovery) may not require separation of cells, hence reducing recovery $costs^{[3]}$.
 We evaluated several steps in the typical scleroglucan recovery process to determine if they could be eliminated or modified to reduce costs.
 In each of these separate trials we used uniform batches of broth, to ensure that treatment effects could be differentiated.
 This was necessary because even though we used consistent conditions to culture S. glucanicum, there was variability in scleroglucan content between batches of broth.